Tachyon-Sonics/Modula2Java17/README.md

     - An unrelated error message, or an error message referring to the wrong file / line number
 - There is no real standard library implementation, because the games I needed to convert used their own library that I rewrote in Java manually.
     - There is a *minimal* set of library-like definitions in the Modula2-Library subproject with Java implementations - these can be used as a starting point.
 Only the minimum to pass the tests have been implemented.
-    - More generally, compiling a .def file (`DEFINITION MODULE`) that has no corrresponding .mod file (`IMPLEMENTATION MODULE`) will result in the creation a stub Java implementation (if it does not already exists).
+    - More generally, compiling a .def file (`DEFINITION MODULE`) that has no corrresponding .mod file (`IMPLEMENTATION MODULE`) will result in the creation of a stub Java implementation (if it does not already exists).
 The idea is that you can then implement it manually in Java by completing the generated stub code.
-    - This is the only way to interface Modula-2 code with Java.
+    - This is the *only* way to interface Modula-2 code with Java.
 Inlining Java code is not supported
 - There is no support for incremental compilation.
 You specify a .mod file that is the main MODULE, and all required dependencies will be detected and compiled
     - Although it is possible to compile an `IMPLEMENTATION MODULE`, mind that
         - It will be recompiled *again* if you compile a `MODULE` or `IMPLEMENTATION MODULE` that uses it;
         - This may result in *different* Java code.
 Indeed in some cases a global analysis is used to generate proper Java code.
 - Conversion of arbitrary types to `WORD` or `BYTE` is not supported.
 - Minimal support for type-casting is provided using the `VAL(<type>, <value>)` function only.
      - Conversion of arbitrary values to `ARRAY OF BYTE` arguments is provided but with extremely limited support (only basic types - no record or arrays).
-However, it strictly follows a 16-bit, big-endian data model.
+However, it strictly follows a 32-bit (default) or 16-bit, big-endian data model.
 - There is no graphical user interface.
 More generally, this tool is *not* suited for the developement of new Modula-2 projects (due to all the previous points).
 The purpose is to convert legacy Modula-2 code to Java once, and then to basically forget the original Modula-2 code and to continue working exclusively with the generated Java code.
 - The compiler assumes that module names are PascalCase, and will use the camelCase version for the corresponding instances in the Java code.
     - This can result in name clashes (and hence Java code that does not compile) if the camelCase version corresponds to another identifier.
 For example if you have a module `Clock` and a variable `clock`, then lowercase `clock` will be used in the Java code for *both*, which is likely to result in incorrect Java code that does not compile.